lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`

-In cohort studys, there are commonly two-ish terms used: outcomes and exposure or predictor.
-The term outcomes is used to mean the disease and is the y variable commonly seen in statistical notation.
-The terms exposures or predictors represent the variables that relate to or potentially influence the outcome in some way.
-These are the variables that we think predict getting the disease (for instance, cigarette smoke and lung cancer).
+In cohort studys, there are commonly two terms used, outcome and exposure or predictor.
+The term outcome is used to mean the disease and is the y variable commonly seen in statistical notation.
+The term exposure or predictor represents the variables that relate to or potentially influence the outcome in some way.
+These are the variables that we think predict getting the disease, for example, cigarette smoke and lung cancer.

 ---